-State Plan for FY 2022 Farm to Food Bank Projects
+State Plan Amendment Template for FY 2024 Farm to Food Bank Projects

-State Agency: Pennsylvania Department of Agriculture State Agency Point of Contact (POC): Caryn Long Earl POC Email: cearl@pa.gov
+Date Submitted: 9/8/2023 State Agency: Pennsylvania Department of Agriculture State Agency Point of Contact (POC): Caryn Long Earl POC Email: cearl@pa.gov POC Phone Number: 717.720.2688

-Provide a description of the anticipated uses of the Farm to Food Bank Project funds, including how the Project will (1) reduce food waste at the agricultural production, processing, or distribution level through the donation of food; (2) provide food to individuals in need; and (3) build relationships between agricultural producers, processors, and distributors and emergency feeding organizations through the donation of food.
-You must explain how the activity meets the statutory definition of project (i.e., involves the harvesting, processing, packaging, or transportation of unharvested, unprocessed, or unpackaged commodities donated by agricultural producers, processors, or distributors for use by EFOs).
+Provide a high-level summary (1-2 paragraphs) of the anticipated uses of the Farm to Food Bank Project funds.
+Please note that projects must meet the statutory definition of a Farm to Food Bank project (i.e., they must involve the harvesting, processing, packaging, or transportation of unharvested, unprocessed, or unpackaged commodities donated by agricultural producers, processors, or distributors, for use by emergency feeding organizations (EFOs)).

-The Pennsylvania Department of Agriculture (PDA) will use the Farm to Food Bank Project funds to supplement the Commonwealth's existing Pennsylvania Agricultural Surplus System (PASS).
-Created by the Pennsylvania General Assembly through the enactment of Act 113 of 2010, PASS provides an efficient mechanism for Pennsylvania's agricultural industry to donate safe, wholesome food products while being reimbursed for the costs involved in harvesting, processing, packaging, and transporting these foods.
+The PA Department of Agriculture (PDA) will use the Farm to Food Bank Project funds to supplement the Commonwealth's existing Pennsylvania Agricultural Surplus System (PASS).
+Created by the Pennsylvania General Assembly in 2010, PASS provides an efficient mechanism for Pennsylvania's agricultural industry to donate safe, wholesome food products while being reimbursed for the costs involved in harvesting, packaging, processing, and transporting these foods.
 Without PASS, these food products would likely otherwise be left to rot in the field, be plowed under, be dumped, or be landfilled.
 In this way, Pennsylvania-grown products stay in the state to help meet people's basic food needs.

 In June 2020, PDA awarded a contract to Feeding Pennsylvania to administer PASS on behalf of the Commonwealth.
-Feeding Pennsylvania subcontracts with 13 food banks and emergency food providers located throughout the state to procure foods from Pennsylvania agricultural producers, packers, and processors, using state funding provided for the PASS program.
+Feeding Pennsylvania subcontracts with 13 regional food banks throughout the state to procure foods from Pennsylvania agricultural producers, packers, and processors, using state funding provided for the PASS program.
 Working with more than 3,000 local charitable partners - including food pantries, soup kitchens, feeding programs, and shelters - these distributors allocate food to help feed low-income Pennsylvanians in need of food assistance in all 67 counties.
 Anyone eligible to receive food through food assistance programs operated by USDA and/or PDA is eligible to receive foods procured through the PASS program.